 }

-You can use the same steps mentioned in the previous step to copy this Google app script code and put it in the back end.
+You can use the same steps mentioned in the previous section to copy this Google Apps Script code and put it in the back end.

-Once you have the code in the Google app script and you have saved it, come back to the workbook an in any cell enter the formula
+Once you have the code in the Google Apps Script editor and you have saved it, come back to the workbook and in any cell enter the formula:

 =GetAllSheetNames()